carloshdezbueno/Dynamic-Delay-OBS-Studio/README.md

 2. Install setuptools `pip3 install setuptools`
 3. Install requeriments with `python3 setup.py install`

-At this point, you will have all required modules installed.
+At this point, you will have all the required modules installed.

 ### How to setup OBS Studio